NathanRuprecht/EENG5950_MasterThesis/Matlab/README.md

 # Matlab R2016a

-BP - Basic Pursuit reconstruction algorithm create_Phi - create an N-sized Phi and saves to text file detect_Fmax - detect maximum frequency component in source to compare our system to traditional system sampling at Nyquist Rate detect_K - detect K-sparsity of source
+BP - Basic Pursuit reconstruction algorithm \n create_Phi - create an N-sized Phi and saves to text file detect_Fmax - detect maximum frequency component in source to compare our system to traditional system sampling at Nyquist Rate detect_K - detect K-sparsity of source